- 1. Convert to DVD+

 Here is a brief guide on how to rip DVDs using the Wondershare UniConverter:

-Step 1 After downloading and installing the program in your computer, launch it and then click the Load DVD to import your DVD files.
+Step 1 After downloading and installing the program in your computer, launch it, and then click the to import your DVD files.

-Step 2 Next, click the Convert all files to: > Video > MP4 > video resolution.
-You can even convert your DVD to a device-specific format by clicking the Device under the Convert all files to: menu.
+Step 2 Next, click the Output Format: > Video > MP4 > video resolution.
+You can even convert your DVD to a device-specific format by clicking the Device under the Output Format: menu.

-Step 3 Lastly, set a folder path and then click the Convert all to rip your DVD to another digital format like MP4.
+Step 3 Lastly, set a folder path and then click the Start All to rip your DVD to another digital format like MP4.
 It’s that simple!